 Our new goal for developing the rolling resistance of our tires is that by 2028, we aim to have at least 60 tires in the best rolling resistance A class of EU Tyre labeling system.

 TIRE'S MOST SIGNIFICANT ENVIRONMENTAL IMPACT: FUEL CONSUMPTION DURING DRIVING

 Carbon dioxide is the most significant greenhouse gas generated by traffic.
 Fuel consumption during driving is the single most significant environmental impact over a tire’s service life.

-Improving the fuel economy of tires is one of our most important product development targets in the near future.
 We have managed to reduce the rolling resistance by improving tire constructions and compounds, among other things.
 We are also utilizing the latest functionalized polymers to reduce hysteresis losses and rolling resistance.

-Over 90% of Nokian Tyres’ tires are in the best rolling resistance categories A, B or C. This translates to an annual decrease of over 100 million kg in CO2 emissions.
+Around 90% of Nokian Tyres’ tires are in the best rolling resistance categories A, B or C. This translates to an annual decrease of over 100 million kg in CO2 emissions.

 The difference is significant for a car owner – and not just environmentally.
 A class A summer tire that has a correct tire pressure can save up to 0,6 liters of fuel per 100 kilometers compared to the lowest performing tires.

 In the end, eco-friendliness in traffic comes down to a very simple fact: the driver has all the power to make a positive impact.
 Approximately 83% of a tire’s carbon footprint is created during its use.
 A wise choice of tires, the right tire pressure, and a careful driving style significantly reduce the CO2 emissions from driving.